lsymds/shareasecret/README.md

 When you create a secret with your provided "encryption password", a 256 bit AES-GCM encryption key is derived from it using the PBKDF2 key derivation function.
-This key is then used in the AES-GCM encryption algorithm to encrypt the plain text secret resulting in a text blob consisting of three parts: the plaintext 128 bit cryptographically random generated salt for the PBKDF2 function; the plaintext 96 bit cryptographically randomly generated IV (initialization vector) for the AES-GCM encryption algorithm; and the encrypted cipher text of the original secret.
+This key is then used in the AES-GCM encryption algorithm to encrypt the plain text secret resulting in a text blob consisting of three parts: the plaintext 128 bit cryptographically random generated salt for the PBKDF2 function; the plaintext 96 bit cryptographically random generated IV (initialization vector) for the AES-GCM encryption algorithm; and the encrypted cipher text of the original secret.

 This text blob is what is then sent to the server to be persisted as a "secret".
 At this point, two 192 bit